gosub-com/Zurfur/README.md

 variable is actually used which could have implications if the constructor has side effects.
 For instance:

-    var myList List<int>()             // Optimizer may remove this constructor call if MyFunc()
+    @myList List<int>               // Optimizer may remove this constructor call if MyFunc()
         { myList = MyListFunc() }   // Constructor might not be called above
     else